No More Wisdom Teeth Means More Ice Cream!

 - Add some peanut butter or chocolate for flavor, or not!
 This is where you can get creative.

 - Transfer the mixture into an airtight container and freeze until solid.

-Use this summer to schedule that wisdom tooth extraction with Daniel H. De Tolla, DDS, MD, PA.
+Use this summer to schedule that wisdom tooth extraction with Dr. De Tolla or Dr. Biron.
 Schedule your consultation today: Portsmouth Oral Surgery Office Phone Number 603-436-3608.